NotAShelf/nvf/docs/manual/hacking/additional-plugins.md

 ## Lazy plugins {#sec-lazy-plugins}

-If your plugin can be lazy-loaded, you should use `vim.lazy.plugins` to add your plugin.
+If the plugin can be lazy-loaded, `vim.lazy.plugins` should be used to add it.
 Lazy plugins are managed by `lz.n`.

 ```nix